Madonna Sebastian: Career expansion and future ventures (2019- present)

-Music
+In 2023, her first release was a webseries in Telugu launguage, Anger Tales, which was premiered on Disney + Hotstar and received mixed reviews.
+Her second release was Padmini, opposite Kunchacko Boban.
+The film received mostly positive reviews from critics and audience, and was a box-office success.

+After a break, In October 2023, she took part of a Tamil film Leo, starring Vijay where she played Vijay's twin sister character Elisa Das.
+The film received mixed to positive reviews from critics and became a box-office hit.

+Other work

-From childhood, Sebastian had a strong interest in music.
+From childhood, Madonna Sebastian had a strong interest in music.
 A trained singer in Carnatic and Western music, she has performed for Music Mojo of Kappa TV and numerous popular Malayalam music directors and singers.
-In 2015, she sang a song titled Raavukalil for the movie You Too Brutus with musical backing from Roby Abraham.
+In 2015, she sang a song titled "Raavukalil" for the movie You Too Brutus with musical backing from Roby Abraham.
 The pair subsequently formed a band named Everafter.

-In January 2016, the band released online its first music video titled 'Veruthe'.
-In 2016, she also sang a song for the film Valleem Thetti Pulleem Thetti titled 'Pularkalam Pole'.
-Sebastian has also sung the jingle composed by Deepak Dev for Hit 96.7, a radio station based in Dubai.
+In January 2016, the band released online its first music video titled "Veruthe".
+In 2016, she also sang a song for the film Valleem Thetti Pulleem Thetti titled "Pularkalam Pole".
+Madonna Sebastian has also sung the jingle composed by Deepak Dev for Hit 96.7, a radio station based in Dubai.